 A measure of power

-4: Describe the guidelines to guarantee safety when utilising an exercise bicycle.
+4: Describe the guidelines to guarantee safety when utilizing an exercise bicycle

 the basic geometry of the machine should be such that the cycle’s pedals should be located as close as possible to the seat post.